Julia Trotzki

 Use a Shaker:

 Essential for Margarita.
-Shaking not only cools but also mixes the ingredients evenly.
+Shaking not only chills but mixes the ingredients evenly.

 4. Ice Quality: Small Difference, Big Impact

-Use Large Ice Cubes or Ice Cubes Made from Filtered Water: No watery mini cubes.
+Use Large Ice Cubes or Ice Cubes from Filtered Water: No watery mini-cubes.

 5. Enhance the Glass Rim: Salt or Chili Pepper?